 A summary of reasons for changes in quantification of substances include:

-- Dioxins and furans and Hexachlorobenze- These compounds can be created during the smelting process.
-No aluminum smelting occurred on site in 2018, indicating that these compounds were not released in 2018.
-This led to a decrease in reportable air emissions.
+- Dioxins and furans and Hexachlorobenzene- These compounds can be created during the smelting process.
+No aluminum smelting occurred on site in either 2019 or 2020, indicating that these compounds were not released in either year.
+The substance remains unchanged.